sjsumera/projects/search/project_specs.md

 ## Like Google’s own, your search bar should be centered with rounded corners.
 The search button should also be centered, and should be beneath the search bar.

+## On the Google Search page, there should be links in the upper-right of the page to go to Image Search or Advanced Search.
+On each of the other two pages, there should be a link in the upper-right to go back to Google Search.

+## Add Google Logo